 At VLM 15 in Steinach, Germany, the OnQuality Nonwoven Caliper Sensor is now used in addition to a special filter for measuring binder content.

 "Thanks to the Voith QCS system, we can better monitor our manufacturing process and intervene in time if necessary" says Thilo Behringer-Stephan, Electrical Engineering at Johns Manville.

 Contact your personal expert

-Voith is your partner in a range of services for the manufacture of nonwovens and textiles: Our employees are wherever our customers are.
+Voith is your partner in a range of services for the manufacture of nonwovens: Our employees are wherever our customers are.

 Great people working on exciting projects

 The tasks at Voith vary greatly, but there is one thing that all Voith employees have in common: their passion for the company and technology.
 Learn more about our employees and look behind the scenes of a global corporation.

 Always get the latest updates on new products and services, projects, campaigns and success stories as well as upcoming exhibitions and conferences – straight to your inbox.Subscribe now